-Compensation for both general pay levels and performance-based pay levels of all executive officers is compared against compensation paid to primarily similarly-sized Canadian technology companies to ensure it remains competitive.
+Compensation for both general pay levels and performance-based pay levels of all executive officers is compared against compensation paid to primarily similarly sized Canadian technology companies to ensure it remains competitive.
 In determining the appropriate comparator group, the Corporation focuses on a number of criteria, such as market capitalization, profitability and the relative size of each entity.

-In reviewing comparative data, the Governance Committee developed the comparator group consisting of nine software companies and one oil and gas services company, the shares of which are listed on the TSX.
+In reviewing comparative data, the Governance Committee, in conjunction with Hugessen, developed the comparator group consisting of software technology companies and one energy and services company, the shares of which are listed on the TSX and NYSE.

 The comparator group was selected to provide a competitive context to compensation and is used as one of the considerations in the decision-making process on compensation programs for executive officers.

-The comparator group for fiscal 2022 consisted of the following companies:
+The comparator group for fiscal 2023 consisted of the following companies: